-- (a) The roofs of all residences and accessory buildings shall have minimum pitch of 6/12. - (b) Roofing with less than 6/12 is acceptable in minor areas to be determined as a connection to more dominant form (such as porch roofs). - (c) Connecting roofs, i.e., garage to main structure or free-standing garages or cart sheds, shall have a roof with material the same as, or compatible with, the main structure. - (d) Roof materials may be asphalt or fiberglass shingles and must have a forty (40) year or approved "Lifetime" warranty. - (e) Cedar shakes or shingles, slate and metal roofing are acceptable. - (f) Roof overhangs of eighteen (18) inches to twenty-four (24) inches are encouraged.
+(a) The roofs of all residences and accessory buildings shall have minimum pitch of 6/12.

+- (c) Connecting roofs, i.e., garage to main structure or free-standing garages or cart sheds, shall have a roof with material the same as, or compatible with, the main structure. - (d) Roof materials may be asphalt or fiberglass shingles and must have a forty (40) year or approved "Lifetime" warranty. - (e) Cedar shakes or shingles, slate and metal roofing are acceptable. - (f) Roof overhangs of eighteen (18) inches to twenty-four (24) inches are encouraged.